 12. Dumbbell Lunges With Twist

-Dumbbell Lunges with Twist are an excellent exercise to build thigh muscles and glutes, abs, and oblique.
+Dumbbell Lunges with Twist is an excellent exercise to build thigh muscles and glutes, abs, and obliques.

-However, this exercise requires good balance, so if you have issues keeping your balance, start off by doing the lunges twist exercise without weights as you learn the proper form.
+However, this exercise requires good balance, so if you have issues keeping your balance, start off by doing the lunges twist exercise without weights.
+This will help you learn the proper form.

 Be careful that the knee of the forward leg does not extend past the toes as you bend the leg.